CrystalArtz/BioPredict-Regression-Models-for-Synthetic-Biology/README.md

 <!-- Deployment -->
 ### :triangular_flag_on_post: Deployment

-To deploy this project run<
+To deploy this project run:

 ```bash
   python BioPredict-Regression-Models-for-Synthetic-Biology